angelolab/SpaceCat/README.md

 you might want to look more broadly at total T cell abundance for some features, whereas in others it would be more beneficial to look specifically at exhausted CD8 T cells.
 SpaceCat cannot generate these hierarchies for you; it's up to you to decide how to group your cells together.
 However, once you've generated this grouping, you are then ready to run SpaceCat!

-We are currently in the process of pulling out the key components of the SpaceCat pipeline into this independent repository.
-Right now, the code is baked into the scripts for the paper.
-If you're curious, you can take a look and get started here: https://github.com/angelolab/publications/tree/main/2024-Greenwald_Nederlof_etal_TONIC

 ## Installation
 Dependencies